missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 For other languages people have compiled comprehensive lists of useful static analysis tools such as [Awesome Static Analysis](https://github.com/mre/awesome-static-analysis) (you may want to take a look at the _Writing_ section) and for linters there is [Awesome Linters](https://github.com/caramelomartins/awesome-linters).

 A complementary tool to stylistic linting are code formatters such as [`black`](https://github.com/psf/black) for Python, `gofmt` for Go or `rustfmt` for Rust.
-These tools auto format your code so it's consistent with common stylistic patterns for the given programming language.
+These tools autoformat your code so it's consistent with common stylistic patterns for the given programming language.
-Although you might be reticent to give stylistic control about your code, standardizing code format will help other people read your code and will make you better at reading other people's (stylistically standardized) code.
+Although you might be unwilling to give stylistic control about your code, standardizing code format will help other people read your code and will make you better at reading other people's (stylistically standardized) code.

 # Profiling